sgoodfriend/rl-algo-impls/mech_interp/README.md

 entity gains a full-board representation through the course of the transformer computing the output.

-### Baseline Probe
+#### Baseline Probe
 `OccupancyLinearProbeTrainer` can also be trained using only the bias parameters (zeroing out the weights of the linear parameters) through the `detach` hyperparameter.
-This "baseline probe" represents board occupancy statistics (how often a board position is occupied over the course of playthroughts) independent of the model's input and transformer computation.
+This "baseline probe" represents board occupancy statistics (how often a board position is occupied over the course of playthroughs) independent of the model's input and transformer computation.
 Such a baseline is likely to be highly accurate because certain board positions are likely to be occupied (e.g., the bases at the top-left and bottom-right), unoccupied (e.g., the corners not occupied by the bases), and moderately